 I was raised by a mother who was neglected as a child.

-Unintentionally, I felt this unconscious energy from my mother growing up that felt like “If you look after me, I’ll look after you” – I learned that If I was there for my mom that she would be there for me – it felt conditional.
+Unintentionally, I felt this unconscious energy from my mother growing up that felt like, “If you look after me, I’ll look after you.” – I learned that If I were there for my mom, she would be there for me – it felt conditional.
 This was the origin of my self-abandoning.
-I learned that to get my emotional needs met I had to hustle to meet her emotional needs.
-I then carried this codependent patterning into my romantic relationships and into my career.
-I had a strong belief that I couldn’t say no to people, and if I did they would be disappointed in me and I felt as if I could not tolerate that.
-Essentially I became a self-abandoning people pleaser where my needs became secondary and I formed an imbalance between giving and receiving in almost all my relationships.
+I learned that to get my emotional needs met, I had to hustle to meet her emotional needs.
+I then carried this codependent pattern into my romantic relationships and my career.
+I had a strong belief that I couldn’t say no to people, and if I did, they would be disappointed in me, and I felt as if I could not tolerate that.
+Essentially, I became a self-abandoning people pleaser where my needs became secondary, and I formed an imbalance between giving and receiving in almost all my relationships.
 I felt extremely uncomfortable when I would receive from people because I always felt like I would owe them something.
 I felt like I was conditionally loveable, only loveable when I was doing something for someone.
-My worthiness depending on my doing for others.
+My worthiness depends on my doing for others.

 So I’m sure you can imagine that this level of over-functioning, poor boundaries around saying no, and fear of disappointing people was a perfect recipe for burnout.